 Name given to someone who lived by a ford, possibly the official who maintained it.

-Means "free" in German.
-The name most likely referred to someone outside the feudal system.
+Means "free" in German, probably referring to someone outside the feudal system.

 GAGE French, English

 Occupational name derived either from Old French jauge

 "measure" (a name for an assayer) or gage